WHAT WE DO

 room also has its own small private consulting room attached, to allow tests or discussions to be

 undertaken confidentially.
-As well as making the wait more comfortable for the day patients,
+As well as making the wait more comfortable for the day patients, having

-bed to become available.
+become available.

-MAKING A DIFFERENCE TO THE WARDS
+MAKING A DIFFERENCE IN THE WARDS

 Throughout the Heart Centre, you will see new ward furniture, new waiting areas with comfortable

-furniture, new beds and bedside lockers, beautifully designed reception areas and even superb
+furniture, new beds and bedside lockers, beautifully designed reception areas and even superb fish

-fish tanks.
+tanks.
 All supplied and fitted by Take Heart with money donated by you - for which we give our

 grateful thanks.